-The 2016 season was the fourth for Chad Callihan at the helm of the Wyoming Cowgirl volleyball program.
+The 2019 season was the seventh for Chad Callihan at the helm of the Wyoming Cowgirl volleyball program.
 He was named the head coach on May 28, 2013 and became the 13th head volleyball coach in Cowgirl history.

-The 2016 season was the fourth with the Cowgirls for Dan Georgalas.
+The 2018 season was also the sixth with the Cowgirls for Dan Georgalas.
 UW ended the year ranked 20th in the nation with a .163 opponent hitting percentage and tied 28th with 294 total team blocks.
 The Cowgirls finished second behind Colorado State with a 2.67 blocks per set average.

 During the 2015 season, Georgalas was instrumental in guiding the Cowgirl defense that held its opponents to just a .159 hitting efficiency, while UW additionally ranked sixth in the NCAA with 3.01 blocks per set and eighth with 349 total team blocks.